Stephen Mather: The Mather Mountain Party

+After the mountain party's conclusion, Congress soon approved $50,000 for the purchase of private land to expand the forests.
+The National Geographic Society contributed $20,000 for the same purpose.

 National Park Service

-In 1916, the National Park Service was authorized by Congress and approved by President Wilson.
-Mather agreed to stay on, and with Albright, helped establish the new federal agency to protect and manage the national parks, together with a new appreciation for their wonders.
+In 1916, Congress authorized funding for the creation of the National Park Service.
+Mather agreed to stay on and, with Albright, helped establish the new federal agency to protect and manage the national parks, together with a new appreciation for their wonders.
 In addition, he professionalized management of the parks, creating a cadre of career civil service people who were specialists in a variety of disciplines, to operate and manage the parks while preserving their natural character.

 In 1917, Mather was appointed Assistant Secretary of Interior and head of the National Park Service.
 Due to his success in working with leaders of various groups and the Congress, he served until 1929.
 He believed that magnificent scenery should be the first criterion in establishing a national park, and made efforts to have new parks established before the lands were developed for other purposes.

 He introduced concessions to the national parks.
 Among the services they sold were basic amenities and necessities to park visitors, plus aids for studying nature.
 Mather promoted the creation of the National Park to Park Highway.
 He also encouraged cooperation with the railroads to increase visitation to normally remote units of the National Park System.
-He believed that once more of the public had visited the parks and enjoyed a comfortable stay in concessionaire facilities then they would become supporters for the fledgling agency and its holdings.
+He believed that once more of the public had visited the parks and enjoyed a comfortable stay in concessionaire facilities, they would become supporters for the fledgling agency and its holdings.
 By the time he left his position, the park system included 20 national parks and 32 national monuments.
 Mather also had created the criteria for identifying and adopting new parks and monuments.

 Periodically disabled by bipolar disorder (manic-depression), Mather had to take some leaves from work and Albright continued in their mutual understanding of the task.
 Over time they convinced Congress of the wisdom of extending the national park concept into the East, and in 1926 Shenandoah and Great Smoky Mountains national parks were authorized.
-In January 1929 Mather suffered a stroke and had to leave office.
+After suffering a stroke in January 1929, Mather had to leave office.
 He died a year later.

+The Ranger Clubhouse

+Stephen Mather also contributed to the design of the parks' buildings.
+With Charles Sumner and Charles Punchard, Jr., Mather collaborated to design the Ranger clubhouse, a project that was intended to enhance the visitor experience with a rustic look.
+This rustic look fit in with late-19th-century conservation ideas about nature as well as aesthetic.
+The legacy of this design lived on past Mather's administration, with his successor Horace Albright seeing this as part of Mather's legacy.
+The creation of the Civilian Conservation Corps in the 1930s allowed for the growth of this rustic design ethos throughout other parks such as Mount Rainier, Yellowstone, and many other parks.